zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 ---
 #### <span class="number"><span>1</span></span> Cut reflectix to fit wall

 Precut the reflectix insulation to roughly the same size as the section of wall you’re covering.
-Then after applying duct tape to temporarily hold it up to the wall, run a sharpie along the edges and curves to get an accurate pattern of where to cut off the excess insulation.
+Then after applying duct tape to temporarily hold it up to the wall, run a sharpie along the edges and curves to get an accurate pattern of where to cut off the excess.

 <img src="../img/post-images/insulation-reflectix.jpg" />